Q: What sets us apart? Ever heard of the 4 way business test?

 Q: I'm planning on getting certified.
 I've been to several shops, and they all offer different certifications.
 I've heard of PADI, NAUI, NASDS and SSI.
 Which one should I go with?

 A: This question is frequently ask.
 All organizations must follow a minimum standard set by the scuba industry and the organization, so they differ less than you might expect.
 However, instructors differ a lot, and you should try to talk to the instructor you will be taking the course from and determine exactly what will be offered, and how you feel about them as an individual.
 Finally, some instructors add significantly to the standard course (and may also charge more).
 You should know exactly what you are going to get for your course before starting the course.
-We, like many others, will provide you with a written agreement of what you will be receiving and the total cost to you.
+We, like many others, will provide you with a written agreement (see the training page of this website) of what you will be receiving and the total cost to you.

 Q: Can I dive while pregnant is one of the most frequently ask questions people ask is regarding scuba diving.